kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 published: true
 ---

-... and some other musings
+... and some other reflections
 ----------

 ## Table of Content <span id="toc"></span>